 Give Up Your Day Job

-Now Dave, from Making Money On The Internet, has a little different take on this theme.
-His blog post is entitled “Give Up Your Day Job.”
-Now Dave, in his own right, has developed a loyal following of folks who are interested in following his personal journey in the world of Internet Marketing.
-While his base of followers may not be as large as that of Ed Dale, his success story is his own personal journey and he has a special way of communicating that story to his readers.
+Now Dave has a little different take on this theme.
+His blog post (no longer available) was entitled “Give Up Your Day Job.”
+Now Dave, in his own right, had developed a loyal following of folks who were interested in following his journey in the world of Internet Marketing.
+While his base of followers may not have been as large as that of Ed Dale, his success story is his journey and he has a special way of communicating that story to his readers.

 Dave makes a bold statement in his post.

 “If you want to make it in IM then give up your day job.”

 Now to me, that statement tells me to burn my bridges, the lifeline to my past, and move on with my internet marketing efforts.
 In some sense that is true, but we need to read a little deeper into what he is saying.